|

 GO

-Here is the sample select query which you can use to test the user defined function Parse_For_Domain_Name which is created to parse a url address to fetch the domain name.
+Here is the sample SQL Select query which SQL programmers can use to test the SQL Server user defined function Parse_For_Domain_Name which is created to parse url address to fetch the domain name.

 select